There are just so many types of sushi that you might wonder what to order. In this guide, I have photos, video and all of the popular types explained.

 Type of rice used (brown rice vs. sushi rice)

-The Japanese are very specific with the type of rice they use, and they usually use a particular variety of short-grain rice that is perfectly seasoned with sugar, rice vinegar, and salt.
+The Japanese are very specific about the type of rice they use, and they usually use a particular variety of short-grain rice that is perfectly seasoned with sugar, rice vinegar, and salt.

-The western restaurants, on the other hand, they use brown rice, rather than the white short-grain rice.
+The western restaurants, on the other hand, use brown rice, rather than white short-grain rice.
 However, the brown rice usually alters the flavor of the sushi and takes away its authenticity.

 Levels of complexity